Konamiman/Z280TechnicalManual/13-Z-Bus_External_Interface.md

 There are two kinds of bus transactions that do not transfer data: Halt and Refresh transactions.
 These transactions are similar to memory transactions, except that <ins>DS</ins> remains high, the <ins>WAIT</ins> input is not sampled, and no data is transferred.

-The Halt transaction (Figure 13-8) is generated when a HALT instruction is encountered or a fatal sequence of traps occurs.
+The Halt transaction ([Figure 13-8](#figure-13-8-halt-timing)) is generated when a HALT instruction is encountered or a fatal sequence of traps occurs.
 The "0011" status code on the ST<sub>3</sub>-ST<sub>0</sub> lines identifies the Halt transaction.
 For Halt transactions generated by the HALT instruction, once the Halt transaction is executed, all subsequent CPU activity is suspended until an active interrupt request or reset is detected.
 After Halt transactions generated due to a fatal condition, all CPU activity is suspended until an active reset is detected (see [section 6.6](6-Interrupts_And_Traps.md#66-the-fatal-condition)).
 However, Refresh transactions or DMA transfers may occur while the CPU is in the Halt state; also, the bus can be granted.
 The address emitted during the address phase of the Halt transaction is the address of the HALT instruction or the instruction that initiated the fatal sequence of traps.

 <br/>

 ![Figure 13-8.
 Halt Timing](Images/Figure13.8.png)<br/>
 \* Address of HALT instruction.

+<a id="figure-13-8-halt-timing"></a>
 _Figure 13-8.
 Halt Timing_

 <br/>